Jamazi4/bimcat/node-notes.md

 but first make pset vals save to ifc.

+### --19-08-2025--

+dynamic psets modified by parameters are now saving in the ifc

+still should rename the string output to attribute or UI or smth as string will be used for sure in the future

+now I think I will go with add node ui in combo and then probably triangulate with holes and then apply transform node

+FOUND A BUG: only dynPsets are getting into ifc now when saving modified component

-#### new current plan as of 16-08
+#### new current plan as of 20-08

-- scrollable pset area
-- pset + prop nodes
+- ui combo
-- any getter/getters (length/area?)
+- triangulate/holes
-- dynamic props / automatic bimcat propset
+- appply transform

 ## General